LyteNyte Grid logo for light mode. Links back to the documentation home page.

 </button>

-Pushing responses requires a solid understanding of the LyteNyte Grid server data source's response model and how responses form the data tree.
-See the Data Interface guide for more information.
+Pushing responses requires understanding the server data source response model and how responses form the data tree.
+For details, see the Data Interface guide.

 Next Steps